 Not only does this make learning more convenient, but it also helps them to solve complex problems, said Christopher Pappas, founder of the online learning community eLearning Industry.

-By focusing each lesson on one particular topic, learners can easy digest the material without experiencing “cognitive overload,” said Pappas.
+By focusing each lesson on one particular topic, learners can easily digest the material without experiencing “cognitive overload,” said Pappas.

 When it comes to training and company-sponsored learning, employees are expecting more from their companies.
 They want to continually improve their skills, at work and on the go, and they want employers to help them achieve their individual goals.